Get Your Music on Amazon!

 Film Review

 Ocean's 11 was one of the better remakes Hollywood has produced in recent years.
-With an all star cast to say the least, the film was smartly written and directed by Steve Soderbergh and was an instant hit.
+With an all-star cast, to say the least, the film was smartly written, and directed by Steve Soderbergh and was an instant hit.
 Because of this, it wasn't too long before plans for a sequel were in the works.
 Ocean's 12 is an original sequel and continues the story that the 2001 remake began.
 The end result is somewhat of a mixed bag, but overall a pleasant surprise.

 Sequels are often bittersweet offerings.
-While fans of the original get to revisit the characters they have grown attached to and have even come to love, the story can sometimes be tampered with a little too much.
+While fans of the original get to revisit the characters they have grown attached to, and have even come to love, the story can sometimes be hampered with a little too much.
 In this case, the eleven guys that pull off the big heist in the 2001 film now have to pay back the scoundrel they originally ripped off.
 While a lot of the events of Ocean's 12 aren't quite as brilliantly planned or as slick as its predecessor, it's a fun story that has plenty of twists, surprises, and cameos to keep it especially enjoyable.

 What I found so redeemable about the 2001 remake is the chemistry between the characters, the well-planned mega-heist, the many surprises the film offered, and even the fantastic soundtrack.
 Ocean's 12 takes a much different approach.
-While some elements of 11 are indeed present, the setting is no longer Vegas, but now Europe, and now the guys must struggle outside their turf to attempt to raise over $190 million to save their necks.
+While some elements of 11 are indeed present, the setting is no longer Vegas, but now Europe, and now the guys must struggle outside their turf to attempt to raise over $190 million to save their own necks.
 While there are plenty of laughs, the film does get off to quite a rocky start before concluding with a pretty strong finish.

 For the most part, 12 isn't nearly as good as 11, but is almost just as fun.
 Soderbergh and company include plenty of surprises, but due to such an extensive cast, several characters and actors are shortchanged on screentime.
 I was surprised when a couple characters were left out of the story for extended periods of time, but I suppose this can be expected with so many people to focus on.
-Also, the camera work was way too shaky and span around way too much at times.
+Also, the camera work was way too shaky and spun around way too much at times.
 It wasn't nearly as bad as The Bourne Supremacy, but it definitely hurt certain scenes.
-At the same time, Soderbergh kept the shots more on the artsy side many times which aided in giving the film a slick and cool feeling.
+At the same time, Soderbergh kept the shots more on the artsy side many times, which aided in giving the film a slick and cool feeling.

 - John DiBiase, (reviewed: 12/11/04)